How to Report

 Vice President for Student Life/ Associate Provost

 What Happens When You Report

-Information about bias incidents will be sent to the Assistant Provost for Inclusion and Diversity, the Director of Public Safety, and the Title IX Coordinator.
+Information about bias incidents will be sent to the Director of Public Safety and the Title IX/Bias Response Coordinator.
 One of these individuals (or a designee) will contact the person making the report within two business days.
 Any personal information obtained during the course of an investigation of and response to a hate crime or bias incident will be handled with discretion.

 To make an anonymous report, use the online Bias Incident Reporting Form.
 (Please be aware that anonymity may affect the University’s capacity to investigate, respond to, or follow up regarding reports of bias.)